Agile Systems Integration for Open Networking Projects

 Learn about Agile Systems Integration from Instructors with Real World Expertise.

-This customised course covers all the core features of Agile Systems Integration for Open Networking Projects.
+This customised workshop covers all the core features of Agile Systems Integration for Open Networking projects.

 This course will enable attendees to understand the holistic end-to-end scope of complex technical projects and the pressures that these projects place on existing methodologies.
 Graduates of this course will be able to select the right tools, processes and operating paradigms to manage or participate in these projects and contribute to high levels of success.